All Grakn migrators extend the

 CSVMigrator migrator = new CSVMigrator(String template, File dataFile);

-To migrate the provided data into a knowledge base, call the
+To migrate the provided data into a knowledge graph, call the

 load function, providing the keyspace and location where Grakn Engine is running.